 Where to even start?
-If your advise on how to get rich is to spend money, then you are obviously targeting your approach to those who already have financial stability.
-No offence to those who do this – use your money to make money!
+If your advice on how to get rich is to spend money, then you are obviously targeting your approach to those who already have financial stability.
+No offense to those who do this – use your money to make money!
 By all means!

 But if you’re advertising that as a “secret” that will rid you of financial hardship, it seems a little unrealistic.

 There are also less extreme (but a lot more common) versions of this advice.
 In fact, almost all of the money tips and tricks I see assumes at least some level of prior stability.
 For some it really is as simple as deciding to put a set amount in your TFSA this month, but for those in poverty that’s totally unattainable.

 If you live in poverty and you still want to be a part of the personal finance community, you are forced to dig relentlessly for any content that could even remotely apply to your life.

 Exclusive word use